charliecutler2/cc.patron.repo/README.md

 Assessing whether awarding behaviour is affected by whether a consultant was contracted in the leadup to the procurement proper.

-Theoretically: consultants tend to favour (either explicitly/maliciously or implicitly) proposing a course of action that results in them being awarded a contract
+Theoretically: consultants would tend to favour (either explicitly/maliciously or implicitly) proposing a course of action that results in them being awarded a contract

 ### Data needed: should all be in the procurement dataset, but will need to clean it